basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 riak-admin bucket-type create from_json_file '`cat props.json`'
 ```

+Like all bucket types, this type needs to be activated to be usable within the cluster.

 ### Activating a Bucket Type

-Activating a bucket type involves the `activate` from the same `bucket-type` interface:
+Activating a bucket type involves the `activate` command from the same `bucket-type` interface used before:

 ```bash
 riak-admin bucket-type activate my_bucket_type